Reading, including phonics

 The teaching of systematic synthetic phonics is prioritised by the staff team.
 Teachers and TAs from Reception to Year 3 have all been trained in Sounds-Write, which they use alongside careful assessment, to make sure all children are taught the phonic knowledge they need to make rapid progress.

-Y1 phonics’ outcomes (2019) were above national (89%/82%).
-Outcomes for 2022 are in line with 2019 national outcomes; 82% of Y1 pupils have achieved this.
+Y1 phonics’ outcomes are above national.
 Continued practice and intervention is in place to support any pupil who does not reach this milestone by the end of Y1.

 For more information about Sounds-Write, please click this link: Sounds-Write.